ds4dm/ecole/README.md

-# Ecole - Extensible Combinatorial Optimization Learning Environments
+# Ecole

-This project aims to expose a number of combinatorial optimization tasks as Markov Decision Processes (_i.e._, Reinforcement Learning environments).
+Ecole (pronounced [ekɔl]) stands for _Extensible Combinatorial Optimization Learning Environments_ and aims to expose a number of combinatorial optimization tasks as Markov Decision Processes (_i.e._, Reinforcement Learning environments).
 Rather than trying to solve such tasks directly, the philosophy behind Ecole is to work in cooperation with state-of-the-art Mixed Integer Linear Programming solver.